kimmykokonut/cpc-screenshots/README.md

 ## 📝 Notes

-Created for a specific url, you will need to alter code depending on differing content on other urls.
+Created for a specific url, you will need to alter code depending on differing content of other websites.

 ### Issues
-* iframe loading and navbar position when scrolling/waiting for home page load
-* pages to manual screenshot
+* pages to manual screenshot:
    - /team: mobile- img blurry regardless of scrolling.
-   - /learn: mobile - youtube iframe not visible by playwright, leaving as-is for now
+   - /land-sea-symposium: mobile - youtube iframe not visible by playwright, leaving as-is for now.
+Spent a lot of troubleshooting time, not worth more.

 ## ⏫ Level Up
    [] refactor code to be more generic/multi-purpose